GLOBAL MARKETS-Shares fall on U.S. GDP data; dollar pares losses after Fed

 * Disappointing corporate results hit European shares

-* U.S. benchmark yields spike to highest in over six weeks (Updates to close of U.S. trading)
+* U.S. bond yields spike to highest in over six weeks (Updates prices, changes comment)

 By Sam Forgione